opt-out-tools/model-online-misogyny/README.md

 ## ML versioning
 We are using [dvc](https://dvc.org/) for this.

 Initially we're just using DVC to provide a basic useful framework to track, save and share models and large data files.

 Eventually to achieve full reproducibility, we'll have to connect code and configuration with the data it processes to produce the result.
-This will come later.

 To get the model: